-- Data produced for the study can be included in supplementary files.
+- Data or code produced or used in the study can be included in supplementary files.

 These files will be made available to the reviewers, who may suggest changes.
 Supplementary files are not typeset or copy-edited during production, so authors should take care to submit files that are spell checked and generally understandable.

-When submitting supplementary files authors are asked to include a readme.docx file that lists the name of each file and briefly states their contents.
-Supplementary files are uploaded to the GEUS Bulletin Dataverse data repository, where they receive a DOI.
+When submitting supplementary files authors are asked to include a 'readme' file that lists the name of each file and briefly states their contents.
+In accepted articles, supplementary files are uploaded to the GEUS Bulletin data repository (Dataverse), where they receive a DOI.
 This DOI is included in the published article.